bourgesl/marlin-fx/README.md

 For testing purposes (only ?), MarlinFX can be used with any JavaFX application running on Oracle or Open JDK 1.8.

-Just put it in your bootclasspath to make JavaFX use MarlinFX instead of OpenPisces:
+Just put it in your bootclasspath to make JavaFX use MarlinFX instead of OpenPisces and set the system property sun.javafx.marlin=true :

-java -Xbootclasspath/p:[absolute or relative path]/marlinfx-0.7.5-Unsafe.jar -Dprism.nativepisces=false ...
+java -Xbootclasspath/p:[absolute or relative path]/marlinfx-0.7.5-Unsafe.jar -Dsun.javafx.marlin=true -Dprism.nativepisces=false ...

 For example:
-java -Xbootclasspath/p:/home/bourgesl/libs/marlin/branches/marlin-fx/target/marlinfx-0.7.5-Unsafe.jar -jar Ensemble8.jar
+java -Xbootclasspath/p:/home/bourgesl/libs/marlin/branches/marlin-fx/target/marlinfx-0.7.5-Unsafe.jar -Dsun.javafx.marlin=true -jar Ensemble8.jar

 Enjoy !